zerolawtech/ZAP-Tech/docs/security-token.rst

     Transfers ``_value`` tokens from ``msg.sender`` to ``_to``.
 If the transfer cannot be completed, the call will revert with the reason given in the error string.

-    Some logic in this method deviates from the ERC20 standard, see :ref:`security-token-non-standard` for more information.
+    Some logic in this method deviates from the ERC20 standard, see :ref:`token-non-standard` for more information.

     All transfers will emit the ``Transfer`` event.
 Transfers where there is a change of ownership will also emit``IssuingEntity.TransferOwnership``.